 - 2 poblano peppers, cored, seeded, and chopped

 - 1 teaspoon ground cumin

-- 1 (12 oz.) bottle green enchilada sauce (make sure it is gluten-free)
+- 1 (12 oz.) bottle green enchilada sauce or salsa verde (make sure it is gluten-free)

 - 1 1/2 cups long grain rice (see instructions for brown/white variations - I like using Trader Joe's Quick Cooking Brown Rice)

 - Preheat the oven to 375 F. Heat the olive oil in a large, oven-proof skillet.
 Season the chicken on both sides with salt and pepper.
 Add the chicken to the skillet and cook until browned on both sides, 3-4 minutes per side.
 You may have to do this in 2 batches.
 You don't want to cook the chicken all the way through here.
 Just give it some color!
 Transfer to a plate.

 - Add the onion and poblano to the now empty skillet.
 Add a touch more oil if necessary.
 Add a bit of salt and pepper and saute until softened, 5-7 minutes.
 Add the garlic and saute another 30 seconds.
 Add the cumin, enchilada sauce, chicken broth, and rice.